-- A serious illness like Cancer, kidney or liver diseases
+- A serious illness like cancer, kidney or liver diseases

 - Side effects of any medicine.

-First Signs and symptoms of Diarrhea
+First Signs and Symptoms of Diarrhea

-The symptoms of dog diarrhea may not be the same in all the cases.
+The symptoms of dog diarrhea may not be the same in all cases.
 The first signs and symptoms are stated below for your acknowledgment: